NEW YORK —

 Lightsquared plans to build 40,000 cell sites, most of which will be in urban areas where most consumer GPS devices are used, a Garmin spokesman warned.
 The terrestrial network will cover 92 percent of the U.S. population in 2015 if all goes according to plan.

 The effects of base-station jamming on Garmin’s avionic device were greater, with the device losing its location within 5.6 miles of a cell site while in the open sky.

-Although Garmin's PND test involved only one PND model, Garmin said the device was representative of most PNDs and that the PND test likely replicates the interference that other consumer GPS devices would encounter.
+Although Garmin’s PND test involved only one PND model, Garmin said the device was representative of most PNDs and that the PND test likely replicates the interference that other types of consumer GPS devices would encounter.
 Those devices would include GPS-equipped cellphones and in-dash navigation systems.

 Carlisle also contended that Garmin’s lab tests simulated a filter that “allowed significantly more interference to get through” than the filters that will be used in the base stations.

 As a result, Carlisle said he suspects “a significant number of GPS receivers are adequately filtered” and won’t suffer interference issues.
 However, “some subset of receivers are looking into the L band,” he said.
 Field testing will determine how many GPS receivers are susceptible and will help Lightsquared “know exactly how our transmitters are operating,” he said.